The Saga of Leroy Dedmon

 ![]() Bill, Carolyn, Leroy, Ruth, Tommy |

 Leroy is the oldest of five children (Carolyn, Ruth, Tom and Bill).
-Eight years separates him and Bill, who is the youngest.
+Less than eight years separate him and Bill, who is the youngest.
 Leroy married Jane Glasscock in 1957.
 Carolyn married Claude Price in 1960.
 Ruth married Carl Hamby soon after graduation from High School in 1960.
 Carl was killed in an automobile accident on December 31, 1961.
-While visiting with Leroy and Jane, she met and married Don Smith of Gurley, AL. They married in 1963 and resided in Gurley, AL. Don passed away in July of 2005 following a brief bout with the illness that took his life.
+She came to live with Jane and Leroy for a while and met and married Don Smith of Gurley, AL. They married in 1963 and resided in Gurley, AL. Don passed away in July of 2005 following a brief bout with the illness that took his life.
+(See Dedmon Connection, Vol. 38).
 Ruth still lives in Gurley.
 Tommy married Diane Sparkman in 1965 and Bill married Connie Buff in 1971.
 Connie was the flower girl in Leroy and Jane's wedding.
-Leroy, Carolyn, and Tommy live in Houston Valley on the "homeplace" in Catoosa, County, GA.
-Bill and Connie live in Bowdon, GA.
-Jane, Diane and Connie all grew up on Mission Ridge Road near Wallaceville, GA about a mile from each other. | |
+Tommy lives in Houston Valley on the "homeplace" in Catoosa, County, GA.
+Bill has a house there in which his son Brian and family resides.
+Bill and Connie live in Bowdon, GA. where he serves as the minister and an elder for the church of Christ.
+Carolyn and Claude live in Rossville, GA.
+Jane, Diane and Connie all grew up on Mission Ridge Road near Wallaceville, GA about a mile from each other. |

-| Off to
+Off to

 ![]() Saturn Missile |